liveteched/request-logs/README.md

 # request-logs
-Store request/response data/headers from receiving API calls
+Store request/response data and headers from receiving API calls

 in progress